sardarbavneetsingh/tic-tac-toe-react/README.md

 - Stores a game’s history as a game progresses,
 - Allows players to review a game’s history and see previous versions of a game’s board.

-NOTE: This is a *Reactjs* project for learning fundamentals.
+NOTE: This is a *ReactJs* project for learning fundamentals.